 Mary Aikenhead Ministries seek to provide a wide range of ministries that are beacons of hope, motivated by a vision of walking together with diverse people.

 The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.
 He has sent me to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free, to proclaim the year of the Lord’s favour.

 As followers of Jesus Christ, we are called to make a preferential option for the poor.
 This includes inviting others to join us in proactively creating conditions which enable the voices of the marginalised and vulnerable to be heard, shared, and amplified.

 We are committed to better understand the ways in which vulnerability and marginalisation are manifest in our communities so that we can accompany those who are most in need.

 The thief comes only to steal and kill and destroy.
 I came that they may have life, and have it abundantly.

 The Trustees of Mary Aikenhead Ministries respectfully acknowledge that not all who seek care through our diverse ministries, nor all those who join us in the mission of Jesus Christ, share our Catholic faith.

-Mary Aikenhead Ministries seek to be welcoming and inclusive communities which support values of love, hope, justice, compassion and the preferential option for the poor, as modelled by Jesus Christ.
+Mary Aikenhead Ministries seek to be welcoming and inclusive communities which support values of love, justice, compassion and hope and the preferential option for the poor, as modelled by Jesus Christ.